rcgonzalez9061/m2vDroid-blog/blog.md

 |**APAT**| 0.979            | 0.998              | 0.989            | 3670                | 294               | 77| 7 |
 |**ABPBTAT**| 0.986            | 0.999              | 0.992            | 3672                | 320               | 51| 5 |
 |**APBPTAT**| 0.976            | 0.992              | 0.987            | 3647                | 303               | 68| 30|

-### Adversarial Attack
+### Evaluating the Adversarial Attack
-After testing the adversarial examples we generated, we were returned the following results.
-Being that we trained against the $AA^T$ kernel for the test, it is not surprising we see that that the attack was most successful against this kernel, achieving a evasion rate of 97.2%.
-Malware examples were also able to evade the $APA^T$ and $APBP^TA^T$ kernels with a success rate >99%.
-Malware example were fairly inneffective when it came to the $APA^T$ and $ABPBTAT$ kernels.
-It may be that these kernels are more broad with their definition of malware, making it harder for malware examples to evade them.
-The inverse might be said for the $APBP^TA^T$ where benign examples struggled to evade the classifier.
-Overall, we believe these results are incredibly promising for our method and would like to expand them to other kernels as well as our model in the future.
+We evaluated our attack by generating examples against a deep neural network substitute for the $AA^T$ HinDroid kernel.
+With the examples we generated using our modified C&W attack, we then tested how well these examples were at evading, not just original $AA^T$ kernel, but all HinDroid kernels.
+We were returned the following results.

 |**Original AAT Label**|AAT               |ABAT                |APAT              |ABPBTAT              |APBPTAT            |Support|
 |----------------------|------------------|--------------------|------------------|---------------------|-------------------|-------|
 |**Benign**            | 80.0%            | 96.4%              | 58.2%            | 96.4%               | 5.5%              | 55    |
 |**Malware**           | 99.3%            | 1.1%               | 99.1%            | 0.2%                | 99.3%             | 445   |
 |**Total**             | 97.2%            | 11.6%              | 94.6%            | 10.8%               | 89.0%             | 500   |

+Being that we trained against the $AA^T$ kernel for the test, it is not surprising we see that that the attack was most successful against this kernel, achieving a evasion rate of 97.2%.
+Malware examples were also able to evade the $APA^T$ and $APBP^TA^T$ kernels with a success rate >99%.
+Malware examples were fairly ineffective when it came to the $APA^T$ and $ABPB^TA^T$ kernels.
+It may be that these kernels are more broad with their definition of malware, making it harder for the malware examples to evade them.
+The inverse might be said for the $APBP^TA^T$ where benign examples struggled to evade the classifier.
+Overall, we believe these results are incredibly promising for our method and would like to expand them to other kernels as well as our model in the future.

 ## ACKNOWLEDGEMENTS
 - Carlini, Nicholas, and David Wagner.
 “Towards Evaluating the Robustness of Neural Networks.”, doi:10.1109/sp.2017.49.